tandrewnichols/indeed/README.md

 if (!a)
 ```

-`Not` negates the result of chain, so
+`Not` negates the result of the chain, so

 ```javascript
 if (indeed.Not(a).and(b))